 – Overall, AAPIs are more likely to live in the West Coast, but different regions in America have different types of AAPIs.
 For example, more than 70% AAPIs of Japanese descent live on the west coast.
 People of Indian descent are the dominant AAPI subgroup in many Northeast states (including Pennsylvania).
 To explore these regional differences (for hours, if you want to) check out this cool map by Pew Research Center.

 – According to SAMHSA, AAPIs are less likely to meet the criteria for a substance use disorder than the American average (4.9 versus 9.5%).

 – However, among those whose substance use suggests a need for treatment, a larger proportion of AAPIs feel they do not need treatment (97.9 versus 94.7%).
 This number begs questions about how AAPIs regard addiction, addiction treatment, and the quality of treatment they receive.

 Collectivism: AAPIs and other collective cultures tend to treat the family unit as particularly important.
-That is to say, an AAPI considering treatment might not only be concerned about how the stigma will affect herself, but also its impact on her family.
+That is to say, an AAPI considering treatment might not only be concerned about how the prejudice will affect herself, but also its impact on her family.
 In interviews, AAPIs in addiction treatment have described mixed influences from family members: some were pushed into treatment by their families, whereas others said they were pressured to handle the problem within the family.
 One respondent said:

 Although [my father] hated me using…it’s harder for him to know that I’m coming here and getting treatment than using.
 He’s so uncomfortable with the fact that I’m going somewhere, …[and] that I couldn’t solve the problem myself…that we couldn’t solve it in our own family…[Another issue is] how it makes the family look… how shameful, how embarrassing, and [so], what do I talk about here?
 What are people going to think?